RunawayFancy/QuSim/README.md

 A simulator aim at simulating and solving Transmon based qubit-coupler-resonator system.

-This program is direct by Dr. Fei Yan, BAQIS.
+This program is directed by Dr. Fei Yan, BAQIS.
 The original code structe is adoppted from Mr. Pan Shi, Wuhan University & BAQIS, and contributed by Mr. Jiheng Duan and Dr. Ruixia Wang, and Dr. Zhen Chen.

 ## User_Guide <a name = "user_guide"></a>